|Official Plant Name||Phaseolus coccineus|

 What are runner beans?

 Phaseolus coccineus, better known as ‘runner beans’, originated from South America.
 They are actually a perennial plant, but not being frost hardy are usually grown as an annual here in the UK.

 They were introduced to Eastern Europe around the 17th century when they were also grown as an ornamental plant.
 Runner beans don’t crop well in high temperatures, which is why they are well suited to our typical summers.

 In warmer countries such as America and Germany they are grown ornamentally for their red, white and bi-coloured flowers and attract pollinators.

 Well known varieties commonly include Benchmaster, Lady Di and White Lady, all having been given the Award of Garden Merit (AGM) indicating that they perform reliably well in the garden.

-Runner beans are not only full of vitamins and fibre but also delicious; why else would so many gardeners grow them!
-They are great cooked and added to a main meal or tossed into a bowl full of pasta or a curry.
+Runner beans are delicious – they are great cooked and added to a main meal or tossed into a bowl full of pasta or a curry.